kjh9000/DiskWipe/README.md

 # DiskWipe
+Overview:
 The purpose of this program is to partially wipe a disk drive.
+This program is meant for hard disk drives only; It may or may not work on SSDs.

 Data deleted via the OS will still remain on a hard disk until it's overwritten with something else, making forensic recovery possible.
 This program creates that something else, in the form of a file filled with zeros and ones, in an attempt to thwart forensic recovery.
-Note- this program is meant for hard disk drives only; It may or may not work on SSDs.
-Another note- this is a work in progress no error checking has been implemented.
+This is by no means a garunteed safe method of data removal.
+The only surefire way to destroy data is physical destruction of the medium it is stored on.

-This program is to be used as is with no warranty.
-If you break something it's your own fault.
+This program is to be used as is with no warranty or liability accepted for anything bad that happens.

+Current issues:
+Program currently must be ran from the current working directory.
+I want to allow the user to specify a path.
+Hoping fix later.
+Program doesn't verify available disk space.
+Hoping implement a check for this in future versions.